johnalison/WorkingPhilosophy/BookNotes/DeepWork.md

 - Decades of work from multiple subfields all point towards the conclusion that regularly resting your brain improves the quality of your deep work.

-- If every potential moment of boredom is relieve with a glance at a smart phone, then your brain has been rewired to point where it is not ready for deep work. (#Boredom) (#DWF)
+- If every potential moment of boredom is relieve with a glance at a smart phone, then your brain has been rewired to point where it is not ready for deep work. #Boredom #DFW

 - Schedule in advance when you will use the internet, then avoid outside these times.